 If the buyer or seller is an offshore entity, they may often request that arbitration or dispute resolution is held in a neutral venue, to ensure the independence of the process.
 The South African party will generally resist this.
 Due to the relative weakness of the South African currency, arbitration or dispute resolution in an offshore jurisdiction will be prohibitively expensive for them.
+In these circumstances, the South African party may be willing to consider applying alternative substantive governing laws or procedural laws to the proceeding in exchange for an agreement that the venue of the arbitration will be South Africa.
+Of course, with the numerous changes to the conduct of proceedings that have unfolded as a result of the Covid-19 pandemic, it is also possible for parties to agree to have portions of a matter, or indeed the entire matter, heard virtually.
+Many arbitral institutions have amended their rules to this effect.
 What is decided will generally depend on the bargaining strength of the parties involved.

-To the extent that the parties do not elect to go the arbitration route, typically they will seek to agree to submit to the jurisdiction of a particular court or forum for the purposes of any dispute between them.
-They will also typically agree on the governing law which will apply to the agreement.
+To the extent that the parties do not elect to go the arbitration route, they will typically seek to agree to submit any dispute between them to the jurisdiction of a particular court or forum.
+They will also typically agree on the governing law that will apply to the agreement.